Composer: Gustav Mahler (b. 1860 - d. 1911)

 tussles with dark nocturnal thoughts: Oh

 Lord, you keep watch over life and death at midnight.
+Mahler dedicated the

-last song,
+last song, Liebst

-du um Schönheit
+du um Schönheit, to his

 wife, Alma.
 She later recounted that she